2022 Mount Vernon Campus Plan

 The GW/Mount Vernon Community Partnership was established with the goal of collaboration between the GW and Mount Vernon neighbors that promotes focused conversations on campus planning efforts.

-Documents, Information, and Meeting Notes.
+Campus Plan Supporting Documents including: Filings, Compliance, Information, and Meeting Notes.

 Frequently asked questions about the 2021 Campus Plan process.